andrezzasouza/andrezzasouza/README.md

 Coding to me feels like having play-doh in my hands that I can mold however I want.
 It's an amazingly creative feeling and the sky is not the limit!
 I love it!

-Currently, I work as a tutor and help students become full stack developers as well.
+I've worked as a Full Stack Development tutor for 2 years.
+In that position, I helped students become full stack developers like me.
+It was one of the best experiences I've ever had and one of the coolest things I've ever done!

+Currently, I'm studying Java and looking for a new job as a software developer.
+Metaphorically, I've shown people how to make play-doh figures, now I want to work on my own figures.
+If you know of any interesting job openings, please, <a href="#talk">let me know</a>!

 <br />

 <h3>Fun facts</h3>
 <ul>
-  <li>I speak 3 human languages and 1 programming language.
+  <li>I speak 3 human languages and 2 programming language.
 Languages help me connect with new people (and machines).
 They also allow me to learn new things, and see the world and other cultures through brand new eyes.</li>
   <li>I first meddled with code when I was 11 and wanted to improve the template of my blog.</li>
   <li>I'm a cat person and I'll always smile if your cat appears in a Zoom meeting!</li>
 </ul>